Saar Offensive

 The Saar Offensive was the French invasion of Saarland, Germany, in the first stages of World War II, from September 7 to October 16, 1939, in response to the German invasion of Poland on 1 September 1939.
 The original plans called for 40 divisions, one armored division, three mechanised divisions, 78 artillery regiments and 40 tank battalions to assist Poland, which was then under invasion, by attacking Germany's neglected western front.
 Despite 30 divisions advancing to the border (and in some cases across it), the attack did not have the expected result.
-When the swift victory in Poland allowed Germany to reinforce its lines with homecoming troops, the offensive was halted.
+When the swift victory in Poland allowed Germany to reinforce its lines with troops from the east, the offensive was halted.
 French forces then withdrew amid a German counter-offensive on 17 October.

 Background

 In 1921, France and Poland made a defensive alliance against Germany through the military convention.
 France, along with the United Kingdom, declared war on Germany on September 3rd, 1939, two days after the German invasion of Poland.